Students working together in one of their favorite grammar games.

 Smiling Students with Their Teacher.
 They are happy because they are doing fun activities with quotes in class.

-Enhances Vocabulary and Comprehension
+Builds Vocabulary and Comprehension

 Students Sitting on the Chair Inside the Library while they learn about fun activities with quotes.